dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 	Format-Volume -DriveLetter G -FileSystem NTFS

 #### At this time, the data disk should be initialized and formatted on the VM and we should be able to encrypt it.
-#### Run the disk encryption command again (in Cloud Shell) and see if it will encrypt the second disk
+#### Run the disk encryption command again (in Cloud Shell) and see if it will encrypt the second disk.
+* **Did it enable encryption on the second disk?**
+* **Can you figure out how to enbale encryption on the seond disk?** Tips: perhaps use different flag or redo encryption all over, or maybe other way...

 # Disable encryption on DC1 VM